Thiophene

-Thiophene is a heterocyclic compound with the formula C_{4}H_{4}S. Consisting of a planar five-membered ring, it is aromatic as indicated by its extensive substitution reactions.
+Thiophene is a heterocyclic compound with the formula C4H4S|auto=1.
+Consisting of a planar five-membered ring, it is aromatic as indicated by its extensive substitution reactions.
 It is a colorless liquid with a benzene-like odor.
 In most of its reactions, it resembles benzene.
 Compounds analogous to thiophene include furan (C_{4}H_{4}O), selenophene (C_{4}H_{4}Se) and pyrrole (C_{4}H_{4}NH), which each vary by the heteroatom in the ring.

 Isolation and occurrence

 Thiophene was discovered by Viktor Meyer in 1882 as a contaminant in benzene.
 It was observed that isatin (an indole) forms a blue dye if it is mixed with sulfuric acid and crude benzene.
 The formation of the blue indophenin had long been believed to be a reaction of benzene itself.
 Viktor Meyer was able to isolate thiophene as the actual substance responsible for this reaction.

 Thiophene and especially its derivatives occur in petroleum, sometimes in concentrations up to 1–3%.
 The thiophenic content of oil and coal is removed via the hydrodesulfurization (HDS) process.